jaclu/tmux-conf/README.md

 disabled automatically.

 The end result is that I have one single tmux config I use on all systems.
-I don't have to think about what version of tmux is available, my config takes care of adopting.
+You can check it out at https://github.com/jaclu/my_tmux_conf I don't have to think about what version of tmux is available, my config takes care of adopting.
 When I start using a feature from a new version of tmux, I can just put it in my standard config with a version check preventing it from being used on older tmuxes.
-As that version gets adopted the new feature automatically becomes more widely available.
+As versions gets updated the new feature automatically becomes more widely available.

 ## Version references